MicaelaAsselborn/odin-recipes/README.md

 It was interesting see how to link a local file that is on a parent folder.

+Also learned how to properly link img situated on siblings folders.
+I had to go back with ../ and just then select the img folder.

 By the way this is the first time I bother to fill a README file, most of the time I don´t even include them, am I using it right?